Panasonic GX85 vs Sony RX100 II

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 II has a lens built in, whereas the GX85 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the GX85 and their specifications in the Micro Four Thirds Lens Catalog.

 Concerning battery life, the GX85 gets 290 shots out of its DMW-BLG10 battery, while the RX100 II can take 350 images on a single charge of its NP-BX1 power pack.
-The power pack in the RX100 II can be charged via the USB port, which can be very convenient when travelling.
+The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 Any camera decision will naturally be influenced heavily by the price.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The RX100 II was launched at a lower price than the GX85, despite having a lens built in.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.